andkrau/LinkSkippy/README.md

 +   [LLDP] - Link Layer Discovery Protocol

 ### How to use?
-The default mode of operation is CDP.
-To use this mode, you can simply double click the file.
+You can simply double click the file and you will be prompted for which mode you want to use.
 The mode can also be specified as a command line option.

 Examples:
 ```